fbertsch/leanplum_data_export/README.md

 ### Deployment

-This project deploys automatically to Dockerhub.
+This project deploys automatically to GCR.
 The latest release is used to run the job.